vamsi4845/careercarve_client/README.md

 - `src/hooks`: Custom React hooks
 - `src/lib`: Utility functions and helpers

+## State Management

+This project uses React's Context API for state management.
+The main context is defined in `src/contexts/Context.tsx`.

+### MentorContext

+The `MentorContext` provides the following:

+- `mentors`: An array of all mentors.
+- `filteredMentors`: An array of mentors filtered based on the search query.
+- `addSchedule`: A function to add a new schedule.
+- `setSearchQuery`: A function to update the search query.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.